 - Form the dough into two 1" thick rounds and cut into 6 wedges each.

 - Transfer wedges to your prepared baking sheet, giving at least 2" spacing between them.

-- If you desire, you can sprinkle with course sugar.
+- If you desire, you can baste with heavy cream and sprinkle with course sugar.

 - Bake for about 25 minutes or until tops of scones are golden brown.